Nonstoquastic catalyst for bifurcation-based quantum annealing of ferromagnetic $p$-spin model: Semiclassical analysis with spin coherent state

-In this calculation, we assumed that the second-order phase transition occurs at the point where $\phi_{\min}$ continuously deviates from $\pi/2$ and the ground state has $\alpha_{\min}=\beta_{\min} =0$.
-However, in the case in Fig. \hyperref[fig:5]{5(b)} for $C=1.4$, the first-order transition still appears even if we take the path across the orange curve such as the blue curve, which corresponds to the order parameter plotted in Fig. \hyperref[fig:3]{3(a)}.
-When $C=2$ shown in Fig. \hyperref[fig:5]{5(c)}, we can find the path that the order parameter continuously changes.
-Although the orange curve extends to the $A=0$ axis, the first-order phase transition still remains for the path with small $A$.
-Even if $C$ is made larger, also shown in Fig. \hyperref[fig:5]{5(d)}, we need paths with large $A$ to avoid the first-order phase transition.
+In this calculation, we assume that the second-order phase transition occurs at the point where $\phi_{\min}$ continuously deviates from $\pi/2$ and the ground state has $\alpha_{\min}=\beta_{\min} =0$.
+Figure \hyperref[fig:5]{5(b)} shows the case of $C=1.4$.
+The first-order transition appears even if we take the path across the orange dashed curve.
+The blue curve in Fig. \hyperref[fig:5]{5(b)} is the same as the order parameter plotted in Fig. \hyperref[fig:3]{3(a)}.
+In Fig. \hyperref[fig:5]{5(c)}, we can find the path along which the order parameter continuously changes for $C=2$.
+However, the first-order phase transition remains for the path with a small $A$.
+Although $C$ is made larger, a large $A$ is necessary to avoid the first-order phase transition, as shown in Fig. \hyperref[fig:5]{5(d)}.

-Figure \ref{fig:6} shows the phase diagram for $p=3,4,5$ and $6$ obtained from the semiclassical analysis.
-We use Eq.(\ref{eq:3}) as $A(s)$ and $B(s)$, and consider two $A_0$ cases.
-In both cases, the colored curves indicating the first-order phase transition extend from a point on the axis $C=0$.
+Figure \ref{fig:6} shows the phase diagrams for $3 \leq p \leq 8$ obtained from the order parameter, which is given by the semiclassical analysis.
+We use Eq. (\ref{eq:3}) for $A(s)$ and $B(s)$, and consider two $A_0$ cases.
+The colored curves indicating the first-order phase transition extend from points on the axis $C=0$.
 In Fig. \hyperref[fig:6]{6(a)}, the curves for $p=3, 4$, and $5$ are terminated at finite $C$.
-This means that we can find the paths to avoid the first-order phase transition by tuning the amplitude of our nonstoquastic catalyst.
-However, for $p=6$, the first-order phase transition seems to be unavoidable.
-Figure \hyperref[fig:6]{6(b)} shows that a large $A_0$ allows us to circumvent those curves including one for $p=6$ with relatively small $C$.
+Therefore, we can find the paths to avoid the first-order phase transitions for $p=3, 4$, and $5$ by tuning the amplitude $C$.
+However, as long as we use the value of $A_0 = 2$, the curves for the first-order phase transitions for $6 \leq p \leq 8$ are unavoidable.
+On the other hand, Fig. \hyperref[fig:6]{6(b)} shows that, if we adopt $A_0=3$, we can circumvent those curves with relatively small $C$.
+However, Fig. \ref{fig:7} shows that we need to set larger $A_0$ again to avoid the first-order phase transition in the higher-$p$ cases.
+It is worth mentioning that for conventional QA with qubits it becomes more difficult to avoid the first-order phase transition as we increase the value of $p$ \cite{seki2012quantum,seoane2012many}, which is similar to our case.
+More specifically, we need a careful adjustment of the amplitude parameter to avoid a first-order phase transition when $p$ is high \cite{seki2012quantum,seoane2012many}.